-Device Management services offer a comprehensive suite of IoT device management capabilities to enable IoT customers of any size to have complete control over their devices and data.
+Device Management services offer a comprehensive suite of capabilities associated with managing and configuring IoT devices.
+The management service enables IoT customers of any size to have complete control over their devices and data.
 This includes (but is not limited to):